 In our Diocese of Sandhurst, the practice of sacramental foundation occurs in a Parish setting.
-The program is conducted in small groups ran by parents outside of school hours.
+The program is conducted outside of school hours to suit parent/carer invovlment.
 This is seen as best practice as parents are the first and best teachers of their children in the ways of faith.
 This is also in keeping with the three-way partnership between school, home and Parish in teaching Catholic faith.